pjakiela/ECON523/exercises/E6-TOT.md

 ### Question 1

-Estimate the impact of treatment on the likelihood of taking a loan from Spandana (the variable spandana_1).
-What is the estimated coefficient on treatment?
+Estimate the impact of `treatment` on the likelihood of taking a loan from Spandana (the variable `spandana_1`).
+What is the estimated coefficient on `treatment`?
 Because treatment is randomly assigned at the neighborhood level, we need to cluster our standard errors by neighborhood.
+Add the option `, cluster(areaid)` to the end of your regression command to do this.
+This is the **first stage** regression.

+### Question 2

+Now extend your do file so that you also run the **reduced form** regression of microenterprise profits (the variable `bizprofit_1`) on `treatment`.
+What is the estimated impact of being randomly assigned to a treatment (at the neighborhood level) on business profits?

+### Question 3

+Based on your answers to Questions 1 and 2, what is the **treatment-on-the-treated** impact of random assignment to Spandana access on business profits?

+### Question 4

+Confirm that your answer is correct by estimating an **instrumental variables** (IV) regression of `bizprofit_1` on `spandana_1`, instrumenting for `spandana_1` with the `treatment` dummy.
+Make sure you remember to cluster your standard errors!
+Your estimated coefficient should be identical to your answer to Question 3.

+### Question 5

+As we discussed in class, you can also calculate the treatment-on-the-treated estimate by regressing `spandana_1` on `treatment`, storing the predicted values from that regression, and regressing `bizprofit_1` on your predicted values.
+To do this, you will need to rerun your first stage regression (from Question 1) and then use Stata's `predict` command (without the `, resid` option that we used last week).
+Again, your estimated coefficient should match your answers to Questions 3 and 4.
+How do the standard errors compare?